Corps of Engineers emphasizes water safety for Labor Day holiday

 |0

-This work, Corps of Engineers emphasizes water safety for Labor Day holiday, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Corps of Engineers emphasizes water safety for Labor Day holiday, by Michael Davis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.